hol-workshop/hol-workshop.github.io/gglab/step4.md

 As I mentioned, we will install Goldengate in VM instance, it is similar to Lab 2.

+#### Find correct product from Marketplace

-#### Search "Goldengate" in search pane and choose **Oracle GoldenGate for Non-Oracle** option.
+Search for "Goldengate" in search pane and choose **Oracle GoldenGate for Non-Oracle** option.

 ![](/gglab/files/ogg/pg_mp_1.png)

-#### Find PostgreSQL - Classic - Promotional offer from version's drop down list then choose correct compartment.
+Find **PostgreSQL - Classic - Promotional** offer from version's drop down list then choose correct compartment to create in it.

 Notice that Software price per OCPU is **BYOL**, meaning this is free until promotional period expires. *Please review and accept terms and conditions* then click on **Launch Stack**.